Quasi-Zenith Satellite System: Orbit

-QZSS uses one geostationary satellite and three satellites in Tundra-type highly inclined, slightly elliptical, geosynchronous orbits.
+QZSS uses two geostationary satellites and three satellites in Tundra-type highly inclined, slightly elliptical, geosynchronous orbits.
 Each orbit is 120° apart from the other two.
 Because of this inclination, they are not geostationary; they do not remain in the same place in the sky.
 Instead, their ground traces are asymmetrical figure-8 patterns (analemmas), designed to ensure that one is almost directly overhead (elevation 60° or more) over Japan at all times.